ministryofjustice/laa-submit-crime-forms/gems/laa_multi_step_forms/docs/DSLDecisionTree.md

   .goto(show: B)
 ```

-The below could be written on a single line, however breaking it done in `when` and `goto` pairs makes it easier
+The above could be written on a single line, however breaking it down into `when` and `goto` pairs makes it easier
 to parse, the logic will return the result of the first `goto` after a `when` condition has been met - notice the
 final `goto` does not require a `when` condition as it catches all remaining choices.

 ## Downsides

 The main downside of this approach is that the DSL is loaded within the Class object - this means we only need to
-create a single instance of it on boot, but that dos result in slower boot times which may be a concern as the
+create a single instance of it on boot, but that does result in slower boot.
+This may become a concern as the
 ruleset grows in the future - or multiple large rulesets exist.

 It would be possible to move the rule definition into a instance, however this would have the downside of
-needing to be load the ruleset into memory each time it was used, thus slowing down response times.
+needing to load the ruleset into memory each time it was used, slowing response times.

 ## Examples (with tests)